Key Takeaways

 Know Your Rights After a Tire-Related Crash

 Although winter weather accidents are often due to factors outside driver control, that’s not always the case.
-If another driver fails to maintain their vehicle, including properly inflating their tires, and it causes a crash, you can hold them liable for your injuries.
+Under inflated tires can significantly impact vehicle handling, making driving in icy or slippery conditions extremely dangerous.
+Many drivers neglect proper tire inflation, relying only on a visual check rather than following the guidelines in their owner’s manual or using a pressure gauge.
+In emergency situations, poorly maintained tires can lead to loss of control and collisions.
+If another driver fails to maintain their tires properly and it causes a crash, you can hold them liable for your injuries.

 Our Indiana car accident injury lawyers at Wagner Reese can represent your interests in a tire-related car collision case.
 We can gather evidence to prove another driver’s negligence, like skid marks on the road or tire tread analysis, and consult with experts to connect their actions to your injuries.